• Level of education

 Description

 Food additives play an increasingly important role in today's food processing industries.
-In addition, the development of new technologies in the field of food additives is further impacting the evolution of food processing methods.
-This course provides students with knowledge of the different types of food additives currently available in the food processing industry.
+In addition, the development of new technologies in the field of food additives has a further impact on the evolution of food processing methods.
+This course provides students with knowledge about the different types of food additives currently available in the food industry.

 Read more